finom/use-change/README.md

 ## 🏔️ Persistent store

-There is no built-in feature to store data persistently but the elegancy of use-change design makes possible to create such thing easily.
+There is no built-in feature to store data persistently but the elegancy of use-change design makes possible to create such things easily.

 ```js
 // ./PersistentStore.ts